 While the simple syrup was cooking, I whipped some egg whites to a stiff peak in my stand mixer.
 You can also use a hand mixer.

-Then I added the hot syrup to the egg whites and whisked until the mixture was cool, followed by an addition of lots of butter and some pure vanilla.
+Then I added the hot syrup to the egg whites and whisked until the mixture was cool, followed by the addition of lots of butter and some pure vanilla.

 Check out my recipe for Perfect Swiss Meringue for another delectable frosting, and don’t forget to look for my upcoming recipe that uses this dreamy Italian Meringue Buttercream!Print